0xPolygonMiden/miden-client/docs/cli-config.md

 !!! note
     - Running the node locally for development is encouraged.
     - However, the endpoint can point to any remote node.

+### Environment variables

+- `MIDEN_DEBUG`: When set to `true`, enables debug mode on the transaction executor and the script compiler.
+For any script that has been compiled and executed in this mode, debug logs will be output in order to facilitate MASM debugging ([these instructions](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/debugging.html) can be used to do so).
+This variable can be overriden by the `--debug` CLI flag.